Best Solar Companies in Los Angeles, California

 2012

 Sunlux is a top-rated solar company with a range of equipment options.
-We also like that its 24/7 monitoring app lets you easily track your system’s performance, and tech support is on standby if anything goes wrong.
+The 24/7 monitoring app lets you easily track your system’s performance, and tech support is on standby if anything goes wrong.
+We also like that Sunlux has competitive pricing on quality equipment (Panasonic and Qcells panels), EV charging solutions and roofing services, plus flexible financing options.

 Pros